robertritz/robertritz.github.io/_posts/2025-02-11-Why-8090-is-yesterdays-solution-to-tomorrows-problem.md

 In a way this has been great because I can launch an internal MVP, get feedback, and then interate to something that is mostly complete.
 The cost was my time and hosting.
 But it wasn't all positive.
 This method of software development created a situation where I was building a plane while flying it.
 Schemas change, features are abandoned, and generally everyone feels that it isn't "ready" until the 6-12 months later.

 Personally I feel that a customized software future is preferrable to millions of SaaS applications to choose from.
 We already have an abundance of choice.
-It would be better if we had an opinion about what we wanted and then made that a reality.
+It would be better if we had an opinion about what we wanted and then made that a reality rather than trusting an influencer from the internet.